thinkocapo/replay/README.md

 [/img/example-payload.png](./img/example-payload.png) from a sentry sdk event

 ## Todo

-- tour of go - methods&interfaces
+- event-to-sentry.go var DATABASE_PATH

 - send go events to proxy.py? (yes do first, test can test scripting of python+go events together)
     - script for sending python+go events together to Sentry:9000
 'OR'
 - send python events to proxy.go?
 (NEED create proxy.go) (yes and handle different compressions here, rather than do that in proxy.py)

-NEW
 - add and test 'X-Sentry-Auth' or whatever will get used for ApplicationManagement tracing
 - which request.header indicates what kind of sdk/event it's from? user-agent for now.
 Or...
 - how to read sentry_key from incoming request at proxy level? so then proxy can check a .env and figure out which DSN (projectId) to send to....

-- event-to-sentry.go var DATABASE_PATH
-- have all developers use a DSN that points to a cloud hosted proxy)
+- have all developers use a DSN that points to a cloud hosted proxy